makrai/notes/cummins18-speech-health.md

       similar systems from the video and text modalities) via multivariate linear regression
-    * To alleviate imbalance issues: data expansion technique in which the ‘depressed’ class by cutting longer segments into multiple chunks to artificially create more depression data instance, albeit with the same labels
+    * To alleviate imbalance issues: data expansion technique in which the
+      * cutting longer depressed segments into multiple chunks to artificially create more depression data instance, albeit with the same labels
     * development set RMSE of 6.62, which was below the provided baseline; only audio-visual fusion RMSE were given for test set, with the lowest reported value being 5.40